 She doesn't care all that much.
 He won't be hers, and she doesn't want to be his.
 This is what is.
 This sex.
 This touching.
 This lust that burns her from the inside out.

-She has seen this older Spock with Sarek.
-The two do not get along; she can tell that even from the distance she keeps.
-And old Spock and young Spock do not get on, either.
+She's seen this older Spock with Sarek.
+The two don't get along; she can tell that even from the distance she keeps.
+And old Spock and young Spock don't get on, either.
 But then her Spock tells the younger what to do and then can't see how wrong a path that might be for them both.

 "Am I alive?" she asks as her Spock lies back in post-climax quiet, his lips turned up ever so slightly.
 "The me you knew from that other reality?"

 "No. You are dead."

 "Not you.
 Her.
 She died helping in an emergency operation.
 A shot to the head.
 Painless, they told me."
 He clutches her and she leans down and studies the panic in his eyes.
 "Not you.
 You have a different path.
 Everything is different now."

 "What planet?
 Help me avoid it just in case?"

 He shakes his head and she knows why.
 This is forbidden.
 This is wrong.
 This is— "Gamma Ceti IV."